 Coming into the finish line for dental school can be daunting.
 And maybe it should be.
 There are a lot of life decisions to be made in a very short, very busy year.
 Am I going to specialize?
-Where should I move?
-AEGD, GPR or straight to practice?
+Where should I move to?
+AEGD, GPR, or straight to practice?
 To make it even more complex, all of these questions have several subsequent decisions alongside them.
-Getting the ball rolling starts a lot earlier than 4th year though.
+Getting the ball rolling starts a lot earlier than the 4th year though.
 I found it useful to reach a decision through a process, not an impulse.

 Since I’ve started practicing, my boss has hopped into my op several times to bail me out of extractions that were over my head, tweak treatment planning for complex cases, and look at how to approach a patient completely differently than what school felt like.
 She checks preps and impressions until we’re both comfortable with lending more independence.
 She reviews materials, lab information, and most treatment planning with me.

 She has also taught me skills that I did not get a chance to practice in school.